- Information sheets

 - SPRAT (Scenic Preference Rating Assessment Tool) is the spreadsheet that will produce the SPR number once the user has input percentages of visual elements (using figures generated from the Excel worksheet).

-- Kirra Beach Restoration Project (see availability) A coastal regeneration project to restore the break and stop future sand build-up.
+- Kirra Beach Restoration Project (see availability).
+A coastal regeneration project to restore the surf break and stop future sand build-up.

 The Coastal Dune Management technical notes provide information on the formation, function, management and vegetation of Queensland's coastal sand dunes.
 The titles of each are listed below.
 PDF copies of the archived documents are available by searching for the title in the library catalogue.